Walks in Snowdonia

+Our Snowdonia holiday accommodation is an incredible location for hiking.
 You can explore our quiet corner of Snowdonia National Park without having to use a car at all.
-As long as you can manage the steep track from our site to the Mawddach Estuary and back, then there are many walks from the door suitable for different abilities and ages.
+As long as you can manage the steepish track from our site to the Mawddach Estuary and back (about 600 metres one way), then there are many walks from the door suitable for different abilities and ages.

-There are various routes up Cadair Idris, the beautiful mountain on our door step – much less busy than Snowdon and just as scenic!
+There are various routes up Cader Idris, the beautiful mountain on our door step – much less busy than Yr Wyddfa / Snowdon and just as scenic!
 We are happy to share our tips on walks to suit your requirements and sell OS maps and walking books in reception.
-You can download free route maps from the Snowdonia National Park web site, including details about family and accessible walks.
+When you book you will also be sent our Guest Welcome Guide which is packed with details on local walking routes and works like an app on your phone.
 Look out for these which are all within close reach of Graig Wen:

-Arthog Precipice Walk Mawddach Trail Abergwynant Woods Torrent Walk Panorama Walk Llyn Gwernan
+Arthog Falls and Cregennan Lakes Precipice Walk Mawddach Trail Abergwynant Woods Torrent Walk Panorama Walk

 For those with time for a longer challenge, The Mawddach Way is a 49K circular route around the Estuary designed to be walked easily in 3 days.
 You can see photos on our Facebook page from when we tackled this route one January.